 Directions and Address:

-The History Colorado Center is located at the corner of 12th Ave. and Broadway.
+The History Colorado Center is located at the corner of 12th Avenue and Broadway.
 From I-25, take the Broadway/Lincoln exit.
-Please note Broadway is a one-way street at 12th Ave.
+Please note Broadway is a one-way street at 12th Avenue.

 History Colorado Center